-The qualitative environmental analysis will combine regulatory issues of the TTIP with the environmental issues listed above.
-We will start from the question how the TTIP can have an effect through regulatory issues, and then scrutinise which environmental issues are possibly affected.
-From this general overview, a number of relevant case studies will be selected which will be analysed in detail.
+From the general overview of trade and regulatory issues, a number of relevant case studies will be selected which will be analysed in detail.
 The advantage of this approach is that it makes a much more targeted analysis possible, focusing on the areas where the TTIP has the greatest leverage and providing more detail on the areas identified as most important.